-4 Higher Education Recruitment Tactics to Use on Your Campus
+4 Higher Ed Recruitment Strategies to Use on Your Campus

-As student enrollment continues to decline, many higher education institutions are feeling the pressure.
-With more high school graduates deciding to deter college enrollment, the competition for prospective college students has increased drastically.
+As student enrollment continues to decline, many higher education institutions are feeling the pressure of improving higher education recruitment.
+With more high school students graduating and deciding to deter college enrollment, the competition for prospective college students has increased drastically.

-If your institution is looking to set itself apart from the competition and boost student enrollment, you’ve clicked on the right post.
-Consider adding these tactics to your recruitment strategy to ensure your school smashes recruiting goals and gets more students through the door when fall semester arrives.
+If your institution is looking to set itself apart from the competition and increase student enrollment, you’ve clicked on the right post.
+Consider adding these student recruitment strategies to ensure your school smashes recruiting goals and attracts new students to enrollr when the fall semester arrives.

 1. Go Digital

 If you’re still using paper, you’re making a big mistake.
 You’re recruiting Gen Z now, and their generation utilizes technology in almost every aspect of their lives.
 They don’t want to be bogged down by physical paperwork.
-Whether it’s to gather email addresses during an event or collect student information through an application, paper is probably poorly impacting your recruitment efforts.
+Whether it’s to gather email addresses during an event or collect student information through an application, paper is probably poorly impacting your higher education recruitment tools.

 For one, it takes a lot of your time to manually process all that data.
 If you’re at a high school recruiting event, your team could talk to upwards of 1,000 students in a day!
 Manually entering that information into your marketing or customer relationship management (CRM) system isn’t efficient or productive.
 There’s also the risk of losing data due to cramped form spaces or bad handwriting.

 Eliminating paper makes sharing and gathering relevant information easier for your team and prospective students.
 Utilize online forms to make it quick and easy to gather and store the data you need to collect during recruiting events.
 While you’re at it, eliminate complicated and time-consuming fillable PDFs as well.
 Although better than paper, they are not very user-friendly so users frequently abandon them.